PavelSimon/PY-framework/docs/README.md

 ---

 **This documentation is maintained to reflect the current state of PY-Framework.
-Last updated with framework version incorporating OAuth integration, two-factor authentication, advanced audit logging, performance monitoring, and enterprise-grade security features.**
+Last updated with framework version incorporating OAuth integration, two-factor authentication, advanced audit logging, performance monitoring, enhanced monitoring system with Prometheus metrics and intelligent alerting, and enterprise-grade security features.**